nwjs-ffmpeg-prebuilt/nwjs-ffmpeg-prebuilt/README.md

 # FFmpeg prebuilt for NW.js

-FFMpeg prebuilt binaries with proprietary codecs and build instructions for window, linux and macos.
+FFmpeg prebuilt binaries with proprietary codecs and build instructions for window, linux and macos.

 ### Downloads (v0.38.1)